gy20073/compact_bilinear_pooling/caffe-20160312/README.md

 This is the bilinear pooling and compact bilinear pooling caffe implementation.
 The original implementation is in MatConvNet and for convenience, we port them to Caffe.

-Sample layer prototxt:
+Sample layer prototxt: \
 Bilinear layer:

     layer {
       name: "bilinear_layer"
       type: "Bilinear"
       bottom: "in1"
       bottom: "in2"
       top: "out"
     }

 compact bilinear layer:

     layer {
       name: "compact_bilinear"
       type: "CompactBilinear"
       bottom: "in1"
       bottom: "in2"
       top: "out"
       compact_bilinear_param {
         num_output: 4096
         sum_pool: false
       }
     }
-For convenience, we also implement the signed-sqrt layer and the (sample-wise) l2 normalization layer, as: layer {
+For convenience, we also implement the signed-sqrt layer and the (sample-wise) l2 normalization layer, as:

+    layer {
       name: "signed_sqrt_layer"
       type: "SignedSqrt"
       bottom: "in"
       top: "out"
     }
 and

     layer {
       name: "l2_normalization_layer"
       type: "L2Normalization"
       bottom: "in"
       top: "out"
     }
-the usual use case are compact_bilinear + signed-sqrt + l2_normalization + classification.
+the usual use cases are compact_bilinear + signed-sqrt + l2_normalization + classification.

 For both bilinear and compact bilinear layer, two inputs could be the same blob, i.e. in1==in2.
 But we always require two inputs.
-The two input sizes must be compatible with each other. "in1" and "in2" should have shapes: N*C1*H*W and N*C2*H*W respectively.
+The two input sizes must be compatible with each other. "in1" and "in2" should have shapes: N\*C1\*H\*W and N\*C2\*H\*W respectively.
 Only the number of channels could be different.

-The bilinear layer always output a blob with a shape of N*(C1*C2)*1*1, i.e. bilinear features that is spatially sum pooled.
+The bilinear layer always output a blob with a shape of N\*(C1\*C2)\*1\*1, i.e. bilinear features that is spatially sum pooled.
 The compact bilinear layer's output shape, on the other hand, depend on its compact_bilinear_param.
-In addition to the spatially sum pooled feature (output size N*num_output*1*1, we also allow the non-pooled feature (sum_pool: false, output size: N*num_output*H*W).
+In addition to the spatially sum pooled feature (output size N\*num\_output\*1\*1, we also allow the non-pooled feature (sum_pool: false, output size\: N\*num\_output\*H\*W).
 This could be useful in the case where one needs some spatio resolution in the output, such as keypoint detection.

 TODO list: